Gravitate-Health/audit-component/README.md

  kubectl delete pv ksi-log-pv-volume
 ```

 Note: Deleting the persistent volume will not always cause the data to be deleted but only the reference to the data.
-In example case `hostPath` refers to the path inside the cluset.
+In example case `hostPath` refers to the path inside the cluster.
 To clean it up one has to enter the cluster virtual machine or enter the running pod and delete the files manually.

 ```sh
 kubectl get pods